Picture the glass half full rather than half empty and imagine a challenge to overcome in each difficulty.

 Imagine the following scene: in the morning, at breakfast, your toast slips out of your hands and falls to the ground, on the jam side, of course.

-The day starts badly, and everything goes on: you are leaving home late, it's raining, there are people on the road ... in short, nothing is going well!
+The day starts badly, and everything just keeps on worsening: you are leaving home late, it's raining, the road is jam-packed with people ... in short, nothing is going well!

 By focusing on the negative, it is easy to see the negative everywhere.
 But what works for one direction also works for the other.